 Negative Consequences of Unmanaged Emotions

-Overcoming jealousy is a myth.
+Is overcoming jealousy is a myth?
 There is no real need to overcome anything.
 What we need to do is accept our feelings as legitimate guides.
 When we understand jealousy from a perspective of desired growth, we can identify precisely our desires.
 If we diffuse the strong charge that usually accompanies envy, we can search for what triggered the emotion.
 Once we pinpoint the area where we feel lack, we can then decide whether we are committed to fulfilling our desires and working toward the desired outcome.

 Some common fears that ignite jealousy

 - a loss or an imagined catastrophe

 - feeling inadequate or having a lack of self-esteem or confidence